Say OK: Credits and personnel

 Credits are adapted from the V album liner notes.

 Chart performance

-The song debuted on the Billboard Hot 100 chart of February 17, 2007, at number 67 and peaked at number 61 the following week.
+"Say OK" debuted at number 67 on the US Billboard Hot 100 chart dated February 17, 2007, and peaked at number 61 the following week.
+The song has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units in the United States.

-In Brazil, the song was the 19th most played international song of 2007 in the radios, according to Crowley Broadcast Analysis.